zhliau/fika-spt-server-docker/README.md

   ghcr.io/zhliau/fika-spt-server-docker:3.9.8
 ```

-## docker-compose
+### docker-compose
-See the example docker-compose for a more complete definition
+See the example docker-compose for a more complete definition.

-Basic
+Minimal usage
 ```yaml
 services:
   fika-server: